 He passed away in Sao Pualo, May 23th, 2021.

 The studio Bak Gordon Arquitectos was founded in 2002 by Ricardo Bak Gordon (1967).
-He graduated in 1990 at Faculdade de Arquitectura da Universidade Técnica de Lisboa.
+He graduated in 1990 from Faculdade de Arquitectura da Universidade Técnica de Lisboa.
 During his studies he also attended Faculdade de Arquitectura da Universidade do Porto and Politecnico di Milano.
-He is currently a visiting professor in the Integrated Master Degree (MSc) in Architecture at Instituto Superior Técnico (IST), Lisbon., among others.
+He was teaching at the Integrated Master Degree (MSc) in Architecture at Instituto Superior Técnico (IST), Lisbon between 2009 and 2019, and at the Escuela de Arquitectura da Universidad de Navarra, Pamplona, Spain, between 2017 and 2019.

 MMBB Arquitetos was founded in 1991 as a result of the association of the architects Fernando de Mello Franco, Marta Moreira and Milton Braga, graduated in the FAU-USP (FAU) between 1986 and 1987.
 The association with engineering consultancy companies has been characterized by the development of infrastructure urban designs such as bus station terminuses and corridors, underground garage, highway toll places, pedestrian walkways, etc. The continuous collaboration with the architect Paulo Mendes da Rocha since 1995, in its turn, offers the opportunity to develop large scale designs to institutional and governmental bodies intended to cultural and educational activities and buildings to cater for the sector of services.
 Marta Moreira teaches in the School of the City and Milton Braga teaches in FAU, where he developed several researches about urban design and his master degree (1999) and doctorate (2006).